 Legal aid helps people who can't afford to pay for legal advice or representation in court by a solicitor or barrister.
 There are three different schemes that pay legal aid for people needing legal advice and representation if a case goes to court.

 All applications for legal aid should be made by a solicitor.
 A solicitor can tell you if would qualify for legal aid when they know the circumstances in your case.
 If you don't have a solicitor, check the Law Society's list of solicitors.

-You can also contact your local Citizen's Advice Bureau, Law Centre or Advice Centre.
+You can also contact your local Law Centre or Independent Advice Centre.

 Legal aid is available through three different schemes:

 - civil legal aid

 Your solicitor will tell you if you are able to get funding from any of these schemes.

 Legal advice and assistance